danbikle/ang2tut201602/README.md

 In the list above I see 77 words I want to memorize.

-It would take me a long time to memorize them using my question-sentence-snippet technique.
+It would take me a long time to memorize them using my Question-Sentence-Snippet technique.

 But those memorized ideas should become useful as I start writing more Angular2 code.